-Actions such as reconnecting a floodplain to a stabilized vegetated streambank can help increase a stream's resilience to stressors such as large storms.
+Actions such as reconnecting a floodplain to a stabilized vegetated streambank can help increase a stream's resiliency to stressors such as large storms.
 Restoration projects along coastlines can incorporate nature-based features to mitigate effects of more extreme storms, high wave action, interrupted sediment transport and presence of man-made physical structures.
 Activities to reduce stormwater runoff and streambank erosion also complement these restoration efforts and increase coastal resiliency.
-These efforts will protect over a hundred miles of Great Lakes streams and shoreline, restore and reconnect riparian buffers along streams and filter hundreds of millions of gallons of stormwater runoff.
+These efforts will protect miles of Great Lakes streams and shoreline, restore and reconnect acres of riparian buffer along streams and infiltrate hundreds of millions of gallons of stormwater runoff.